Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

 ## Goals and Introduction

+JavaScript is special.
+It's a language that can run directly within web browsers, letting it access and modify the structure of any HTML being displayed!
+It is able to do this even for web pages that aren't served by a web server.

-JavaScript is special because browsers can run it without a server.
-It's become the default programming language to use when adding behavior to websites.
+Over the years, other languages have tried to fulfill this function, but JavaScript has consistently remained the most popular browser-embedded language!
+This makes it our default programming language to use when adding behavior to websites.

 Even though we won't need to start and run a server, we still need to connect our HTML, CSS, and JS files together before our JavaScript will run!

 ## Project Folder Structure

-In our web projects, generally-speaking, we can arrange our HTML, CSS, and JS files however we'd like.
+In our web projects, generally speaking, we can arrange our HTML, CSS, and JS files however we'd like.
 However, the following is a great structure to mimic:

 ```
 .